intersystems-community/vscode-objectscript/docs/ServerSide.md

 nav_order: 6
 ---

-# Configuration for Server-side Editing
+# Server-side Editing

 You can configure the InterSystems ObjectScript extension to edit code directly on the server, using the [multi-root workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces) VS Code feature.
 This type of configuration is useful in cases where source code is stored in a Source Code Management (SCM) product interfaced to the server.
 For example you might already be using the Source Control menu in InterSystems Studio or Portal, implemented by a source control class that extends `%Studio.SourceControl.Base`.

+{: #config-server-side}
+## Configuring for Server-side Editing

-First configure the `intersystems.servers` entry for your server, as described in [Configuration](../configuration).
+First configure the `intersystems.servers` entry for your server, as described in [Configuring a Server](../configuration#config-server).

 Next create a workspace for editing code directly on the server: